-The study has a screening phase (Days -28 to -2), 2 Dosing Periods (Day -1 to Day 11 each), and an end-of-study (EOS) visit.
-After completing the screening phase, enrolled subjects will be admitted to an inpatient facility (CRU) on Day -1 for dosing on Day 1 in Dosing Period 1.
-Subjects will be readmitted to the CRU for Dosing Period 2 dosing 14 days (+2 days) after the 15 mg dose.
+The study has a Screening Period (Days -28 to -2), 2 Dosing Periods (Day -1 to Day 11 each), and an end-of-study (EOS) visit 14 days (+ 2 days post final dose).
+After completing the Screening Period, enrolled subjects will be admitted to an inpatient facility (Clinical Research Unit [CRU]) on Day -1 for dosing on Day 1 in Dosing Period 1.
+Subjects will be readmitted to the CRU for Dosing Period 2 following a minimum of 14 days after the previous dose.